 You can have this pumpkin spice latte quickly completed in just over ten minutes.
 This perfect recipe provides everything needed to prepare at home.

-First.
+First things first.
 Coffee or not?

 If you like a stronger pumpkin flavor, add ¼ cup extra pumpkin puree.
 The same goes for the pumpkin spice.
 This recipe is made to balance all the flavors, but you can choose to accentuate the one of your choice.
 Just remember to try with small quantities.